jean-emmanuel/mentat/docs/head.md

 Mentat is a HUB / Conductor for OSC / MIDI capable softwares.
 It aims to centralize all controls in one place, manage their state and create routings.

 Mentat is a module for [python 3](https://www.python.org/) and requires writing code to work.
 If you're looking for a fully-featured software with a user interface, try [Chateigne](https://benjamin.kuperberg.fr/chataigne/en) instead.

+Mentat has been designed to coordinate the live setup of the rap-in-opposition band [Plagiat](https://plagiat.org/clips) (see the project's [source repository](https://github.com/PlagiatBros/PlagiatSetupII/)).

 ### Install